dylsteck/DylanContentGraph/Articles/It's Time To Rebuild the Internet.md

 ![An original ad from the Apple Macintosh 128K](Media/AppleMacintosh128K.jpeg)

-*The computer that started it all — Apple’s Macintosh. (photo from Apple, found on cultofmac.com)*

 As computers became increasingly commercial and gateways to new markets, the Internet gave humans a new (and instantaneous) way to connect with one another as well as with information.
 Next, mobile phones started to emerge, adding to an age of ever-evolving technology.
 With these new tools at the world’s disposal, late 20th/early 21st century humanity became the most connected, and interconnected, population ever.

 However, with the rapid expansion of new products and related services came a slew of privacy and protocol issues that were largely unforeseen.
 For example, while the rise of social networking helped people connect with one another, a few “unicorns”, such as Facebook, suddenly had access to, and control of, an enormous amount of user data.
 While certain regulatory groups, such as the World Wide Web Consortium (W3C)and the European Union’s GDPR, attempted to govern the internet, the “World-Wide-Web” is still a relatively unregulated territory.
 Anybody can buy a domain and upload any content.
 With enough skill, passion, and determination, any kid in a garage can create a billion dollar company.
 Any company can control and sell your personal data.